Labels

 ( While Bible verses on various topics of Counseling can be found with a quick Google search, we encourage you to purchase this resource to support the late author’s work. (https://www.amazon.com/Quick-Scripture-Reference-Counseling-Kruis-ebook/dp/B00CIUJZT2?ref_=ast_author_dp )

-This morning’s meditation verses come from the section on Church, Communion of the Saints.
+This morning’s meditation verses come from the section on Contentment, Coveting & and Priorities.

-Today’s verses fall under the first point of our counseling reference guide resource’s section on Church, Communion of the Saints.
+Today’s verses fall under the twenty-second point of our counseling reference guide resource’s section on Contentment, Coveting, and Priorities.

 As always, I invite all to go to mt4christ.org where I always share insights from prominent Christian theologians and counselors to assist my brothers and sisters in Christ with their walk.